How to Receive God’s Comfort

 Preface by Terry Modica: When one has been abused, especially when it’s occurred over and over again, it’s very difficult ~ it even seems impossible ~ to feel God’s comfort, let alone be aware of His compassion and unconditional love.
 The question is asked: “If God really loves me, then why did He allow the abuse to happen?
 Where was He when I needed His protection?”

-Here is the true story of a woman in her 40s as she received healing from a childhood of sexual and physical and emotional abuse.
+Here is the true story of a woman in her 40s as she received God’s comfort amidst the pain of sexual and physical and emotional abuse.
 She’d been to a therapist for several years before coming to me for spiritual healing.
 During one of our sessions I felt led by the Holy Spirit to say: “It’s time to kneel down before God and open yourself up to whatever He wants to do with you.
 It’s the only way to find out that He will not hurt you, that you are totally safe with Him, and that He will not take advantage of your vulnerability to cause you more pain.”

 It was advice that was extremely difficult to say yes to, but with sheer determination, she did say yes, and here is what happened:

 I went to my room and shut the door behind me.
-I fell to my knees in front of the crucifix and began to pray.
+I fell to my knees in front of the crucifix and began to pray, longing to feel the comfort of the Lord ministering to me.
 I worked at humbling myself before the Lord and once again felt the pangs of victimhood.
 I then allowed Him to do anything He wished to me, included making me suffer in some way.
 I flinched as I imagined Him hitting me on the top of my bowed head ~ but He never did.

 Just then, WBVM* began to broadcast the Rosary on the radio.
 It was the Sorrowful Mysteries.